Cross My Heart (1946 film)

-Cross My Heart is a 1946 American comedy film directed by John Berry and starring Betty Hutton, Sonny Tufts and Rhys Williams.
-It was a remake of the 1937 film True Confession, which was itself based on the 1934 French play Mon Crime written by Georges Berr and Louis Verneuil.
+Cross My Heart is a 1946 American musical comedy film, directed by John Berry and starring Betty Hutton and Sonny Tufts, with Michael Chekhov, Ruth Donnelly, Alan Bridge, Iris Adrian, Howard Freeman and Lewis L. Russell.

+Produced and released by Paramount Pictures, it is a musical remake of the 1937 screwball comedy film True Confession, starring Fred MacMurray and Carol Lombard.
+Which was itself based on the 1934 French play Mon Crime (English: The Crime Is Mine) written by Georges Berr and Louis Verneuil.